Chart Color Schemes

 Kingsford has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 36 such projects that are expected to impact the area.
-Notable projects include Eastlakes City, UNSW Health Translation Hub, Sydney Children's Hospital Stage 1 & Minderoo Children's Comprehensive Cancer Centre, and Mixed Use Development Kingsford.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 37 projects that may affect this region.
+Notable projects include UNSW Health Translation Hub, Sydney Children's Hospital Stage 1 and Minderoo Children's Comprehensive Cancer Centre, Mixed Use Development Kingsford, and 87-91 Middle Street Boarding House.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.